10 Tips For The Most Comfortable Long Distance Motorcycle Trip

 Here are 10 tips that can help make endurance riding a more pleasurable and manageable experience.

-1. Know your Limits
+1. Know Your Long Distance Riding Limits

 This is by far the most important tip; if you feel your eye lids start to get heavy, you're vision start to blur, or you feel dizzy, get off the road and rest immediately.
 There is absolutely no reason to risk your safety or the safety of others on the road when you start to get tired.
 Stepping away from the bike for a while and grabbing a few Zs can help you feel refreshed and most importantly you'll be alive to tackle another leg of your trip.